Michael Zezas: Welcome to Thoughts on the Market. I'm Michael Zezas, Head of Public Policy Research and Municipal Strategy for Morgan Stanley.

 Hornbach: Well, certainly it’s unclear how the Treasury will finance the $900 billion fiscal stimulus package that was passed in December of 2020.
 You know, do they finance that via the cash balance that the Treasury has on deposit at the Federal Reserve, or do they issue more bonds?
 It's our view that the Treasury will finance that 900 billion dollar stimulus deal from the cash balance that it has already on deposit at the Federal Reserve.
 But that presents some uncertainty around financing in 2021.
 The other, you know, the other area of uncertainty with respect to the U.S. Treasury is, how will it finance additional fiscal stimulus from here?
 Will it raise Treasury coupon sizes?
 We think the answer is probably yes.
 But there is another question to ask, which is, will the U.S. Treasury, presumably led by Janet Yellen, have a different approach than the U.S. Treasury, which has been led by Steven Mnuchin?
 The Steven Mnuchin Treasury focused on increasing coupon sizes in longer maturity U.S. Treasuries, whereas we think the Janet Yellen led Treasury may favor raising coupon sizes more in the intermediate sector of the yield curve as opposed to the long end of the yield curve.
 So those are those remain question marks with respect to how future deficits will be financed by the US Treasury.

 Zezas: Matt, thanks for taking the time to talk.

 Hornbach: Great talking with you, Michael.

-Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts App.
-It helps more people to find the show.
+Zezas: As a reminder, if you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
+It helps more people find the show.